-117. UNIDO will provide an in-kind contribution of US\$ 700,000 for Outcome 3 and 4 including its core activities in Africa as well as managerial and technical oversight and supervision to project management, M&E and other costs of two senior and one junior UNIDO staff will be assigned at the project management office to coordinate liaise countries in the Sub-region with SADC in relation to project implementation.
-During project implementation, UNIDO will continue to leverage funding for the project from relevant donors.
+UNIDO will provide an in-kind contribution of US\$ 1,000,000 for Outcomes 3 and 4, which includes its technical core activities in Africa as well as managerial and technical oversight and supervision to project management, M&E and other costs of two senior and one junior UNIDO staff will be assigned at the project management office to coordinate liaise countries in the Sub-region with COMESA in relation to project implementation.
+During project implementation, UNIDO will continue to leverage additional funding for the project from other donors.